ferrdishx/gms-optimizer-reborn/README.md

 - Fix delayed notifications (clears GMS cache)
 - Find My Device toggle (enable/disable)
 - Force re-apply optimization

-> **Note:** This is an unofficial fork of [gloeyisk/universal-gms-doze](https://github.com/gloeyisk/universal-gms-doze).
-> The original project appears to be unmaintained.
-This fork only attempts to adapt compatibility
-> for newer Android versions (15+) and KernelSU.
-No new features are intended.

-> **KernelSU 3.x (32302+) users:** KernelSU 3.x introduced a new [Metamodule](https://kernelsu.org/guide/metamodule.html) system.
-Without a metamodule installed, **modules will NOT be mounted**.
-Before installing this module, you must first install [meta-overlayfs](https://github.com/KernelSU-Modules-Repo/meta-overlayfs/releases) or another compatible metamodule.
->
-> **KernelSU legacy (22091 and below):** Works out of the box, no metamodule required.

 ## Download Links
 - [GitHub Releases](https://github.com/MarsPatrick/universal-gms-doze/releases)